SChernykh/p2pool/README.md

 ### GNU/Linux

 - Download binaries from https://github.com/SChernykh/p2pool/releases/latest
-- Alternatively, grab the latest source code for both p2pool and monerod and build them (see above, also notice that the branch name for monerod changed, you'll need to checkout p2pool-api-v0.17)
+- Alternatively, grab the latest source code for p2pool and build it
 - Prepare enough huge pages (each of monerod/p2pool/xmrig needs them): `sudo sysctl vm.nr_hugepages=3072`
 - Get xmrig (linux-static-x64) binary from https://github.com/xmrig/xmrig/releases/latest
 - Check that ports 18080 (Monero p2p port) and 37889 (p2pool p2p port) are open in your firewall to ensure better connectivity
-- Use the `monerod` binary bundled with p2pool (official binaries don't have p2pool support yet)
+- Use the `monerod` binary v0.17.3.0 or newer
 - Run `./monerod --zmq-pub tcp://127.0.0.1:18083 --disable-dns-checkpoints --enable-dns-blocklist` **don't forget --zmq-pub parameter in the command line**
-- Double check that it shows **Monero 'Oxygen Orion' (v0.17.2.3-fce167d7c)** on startup.
-Wait until it's synchronized.
 - Run `./p2pool --host 127.0.0.1 --wallet YOUR_WALLET_ADDRESS`
 - p2pool has verbose logging by default, you can reduce it by using "loglevel N" command where N is between 0 and 6.
 Default loglevel is 3.
 - You can use `logrotate` with a config like this to control logfile growth: